wenyiwy99/Awesome-Long-Term-Memory-on-RAG-Papers/README.md

 # Awesome-Long-term-Memory-on-RAG-Papers

-Awesome-Long-term-Memory-on-RAG is a collection of state-of-the-art, novel, exciting long-term memory methods based on retrieval-augment generation (RAG).
+Awesome-Long-Term-Memory-on-RAG is a collection of state-of-the-art, novel, exciting Long-Term Memory methods based on Retrieval-Augment Generation (RAG).
 It contains papers, codes, and datasets.
 Any additional things regarding memory, PRs, issues are welcome and we are glad to add you to the contributor list [here](#contributors).
 Any problems, please contact yiwen23-c@my.cityu.edu.hk.
 If you find this repository useful to your research or work, it is really appreciated to star this repository. :sparkles: